pnutbutterprincess/logseq/pages/Saltriovenator.md

 - <i>Saltriovenator zannelai</i>
 - First known ceratosaur, from the [[Sinemurian]] of the [[Early Jurassic]].
-- A full skeleton has yet to be discovered.
+- A full skeleton has yet to be discovered
-- #partial
+- #partial - the skeleton was found after an explosion blew apart the -